-I have been using Dexcom G5 Mobile for over 3 years now and when an opportunity came up to be an ambassador for AMSL Diabetes, it was an excellent fit for me.
+I had been using Dexcom for over 3 years and when an opportunity came up to be an ambassador for AMSL Diabetes, it was an excellent fit for me.
 I enjoy sharing with people how I manage my type 1 diabetes and to be an ambassador for the vital products I use is a great privilege.

 *A list of the current compatible smart devices can be found here: https://www.dexcom.com/dexcom-international-compatibility.
 For more information, please call our Customer Care Team on 1300 851 056.

 Always read the label and use only as directed.
 Read the warnings available on www.amsldiabetes.com.au/resources before purchasing.
 Consult your healthcare professional to see which product is right for you.